petrovicstefanrs/30_seconds_of_knowledge/src/assets/snippets/interview/return-semicolon.md

 #### Answer

-Because of JavaScript's automatic semicolon insertion (ASI), the compiler places a semicolon after `return` keyword and therefore it returns `undefined` without an error being thrown.
+Because of JavaScript's automatic semicolon insertion (ASI), the compiler places a semicolon after the `return` keyword and therefore it returns `undefined` without an error being thrown.

 #### Good to hear